Trolllllllll/FungioGoogleMapBundle/Resources/doc/usage/services/geocoding/ivory_geocoder.md

-# Ivory Geocoder
+# Fungio Geocoder

-Warning, if you want to use the Ivory Geocoder, you need to use the default configuration or at least, the Ivory Geocoder & the Ivory Provider.
+Warning, if you want to use the Fungio Geocoder, you need to use the default configuration or at least, the Fungio Geocoder & the Fungio Provider.

 ## Geocode a position